Explore Bolivia’s highlights on our two-week small group tour around this wonderful Andean country.

 Enquire about booking

-International flights (we can arrange these), airport tax, travel insurance, drinks and personal belongings, tips, alcoholic or soft drinks
+International and domestic flights (we can arrange these), airport tax, travel insurance, drinks and personal belongings, tips, alcoholic or soft drinks

 We use 2-3* hotels in towns and cities, with hot showers and private bathrooms.